nikolaybutnik/the-shoppies/client/README.md

 ### Built With

-The following technologies and libraries were used in the creation of STAR Academy:
+The following technologies and libraries were used in the creation of The Shoppies:

 - [React](https://reactjs.org/)
 - [Sass](https://sass-lang.com/)